ActionMesh: Animated 3D Mesh Generation with Temporal 3D Diffusion: Experiments

 \subsection{Comparison to SOTA}

-\paragraph{Baselines.} We compare our model to four state-of-the-art video-to-4D methods, namely LIM~\citep{sabathier2025lim}, DreamMesh4D (DM4D)~\citep{li2024dreammesh4d}, V2M4~\citep{chen2025v2m4} and ShapeGen4D (SG4D)~\citep{yenphraphai2025shapegen4d}.
-We use the official open-source implementations for DreamMesh4D and V2M4.
-For LIM, the official model is not released, so we trained a re-implementation based on the same dataset as ours.
-For ShapeGen4D, the code is not publicly available, so we only compare on the qualitative examples from Consistent4D evaluation set.
-Note that ShapeGen4D work is concurrent to ours but we include their results for completeness.
+\paragraph{Baselines.} We compare our model to four state-of-the-art video-to-4D methods, namely LIM~\citep{sabathier2025lim}, DreamMesh4D (DM4D)~\citep{li2024dreammesh4d}, V2M4~\citep{chen2025v2m4}, and ShapeGen4D (SG4D)~\citep{yenphraphai2025shapegen4d}; and two image-to-3D models applied per-frame, TripoSG~\citep{li2025triposg} and TRELLIS~\citep{xiang2024structured}.
+We use the official implementations for TRELLIS, TripoSG, DM4D and V2M4.
+For LIM, we trained a re-implementation with our dataset.
+For ShapeGen4D, the authors provided results on our dataset.

-\paragraph{Quantitative comparison on Objaverse.} Since there is no open-source quantitative benchmark, we build our own using Objaverse~\citep{deitke_objaverse_2022,deitke_objaverse-xl_2023}.
-Specifically, we evaluate on 32 animated scenes and report three metrics that are complementary.
+\paragraph{Quantitative comparison on ActionBench.} Since there is no open-source quantitative benchmark, we build \textit{ActionBench}, a new benchmark dataset of 128 animated scenes based on Objaverse~\citep{deitke_objaverse_2022,deitke_objaverse-xl_2023}, and release it to support reproducible evaluation and future work.
+We evaluate on ActionBench and report three metrics that are complementary.
 First, we evaluate the \emph{per-frame} 3D reconstruction quality by aligning, for each frame, the predicted mesh with ICP~\citep{BeslICP} and computing the chamfer distance between ground-truth and prediction ($\mathrm{CD\text{-}3D}$).
 Second, the 4D reconstruction quality is evaluated by aligning the predicted mesh sequence with a global ICP applied on the first mesh, and averaging the chamfer distance ($\mathrm{CD\text{-}4D}$).
 Third, we evaluate motion fidelity with a chamfer-like distance tailored to quantify motion ($\mathrm{CD\text{-}M}$).
 Specifically, after aligning the mesh sequence with a global ICP, we establish nearest neighbor correspondences using the first mesh.
 Then, for each remaining frame, we evaluate the bidirectional distance between corresponding points.
 We provide evaluation details in our supplementary.

 We report the scores in~\Cref{tab:main}.
 Quantitatively, our method outperforms the baselines across all metrics by a significant margin.
-In particular, compared to the result obtained by the best prior work for each metric, our model improves $\mathrm{CD\text{-}3D}$, $\mathrm{CD\text{-}4D}$ and $\mathrm{CD\text{-}M}$ by respectively 21\%, 46\% and 45\%.
-In addition, it is an order of magnitude faster at inference (3min vs 15–45min for prior works).
+Compared with the best prior result for each metric, our model improves $\mathrm{CD\text{-}3D}$, $\mathrm{CD\text{-}4D}$ and $\mathrm{CD\text{-}M}$ by 5\%, 35\%, and 39\%, respectively.
+In addition, it is an order of magnitude faster at inference (2min vs 15–45min for prior works, all evaluated on a single H100 GPU).

 \paragraph{Qualitative comparison on Consistent4D.} We compare our method on videos from the standard evaluation set of Consistent4D~\cite{jiang_consistent4d_2023} and representative examples are shown in~\Cref{fig:qualitative_c4d}.
 We observe that LIM and DreamMesh4D exhibit reduced shape fidelity with softer details and visible artifacts.
 Although V2M4 and ShapeGen4D recover sharper details, they also produce artifacts and partial temporal drift.
 On the contrary, our model yield high-quality meshes with a better temporal coherence and a much stronger motion fidelity.
 It is worth noting that it does so while being significantly faster.
 Other examples are shown in our supplementary.